-Readers of the trade press over recent months will have had the opportunity to digest the nine pathways espoused in CP2025.
-One of which describes the importance of improving business operations and in particular, observing workflows and reviewing procedures to look for opportunities for improvement.
+One of the nine pathways espoused in CP2025 describes the importance of improving business operations and in particular, observing workflows and reviewing procedures to look for opportunities for improvement.
 In considering how you might apply this to your pharmacy, it is useful to revisit the basic fundamentals of assembly line theory.

 A quick “wikipeep” reminds us ……….

 An assembly line is a manufacturing process in which parts are added as the semi-finished assembly moves from workstation to workstation where the parts are added in sequence until the final assembly is produced.
 By mechanically moving the parts to the assembly work and moving the semi-finished assembly from work station to work station, a finished product can be assembled faster and with less labour than by having workers carry parts to a stationary piece for assembly.
 According to Henry Ford:

 (1) Place the tools and the men in the sequence of the operation so that each component part shall travel the least possible distance while in the process of finishing.

 (2) Use work slides or some other form of carrier so that when a workman completes his operation, he drops the part always in the same place—which place must always be the most convenient place to his hand—and if possible have gravity carry the part to the next workman for his own.

 (3) Use sliding assembling lines by which the parts to be assembled are delivered at convenient distances.

 But what about the dispensary?